-Barrydale lies in a fertile valley between the Langeberg mountains and the Karoo.
-Once a sleepy little town, today it’s well worth staying over for a couple of days to ease into the slower pace of life here and then to experience some of the many things to do in Barrydale on Route 62 in the Karoo.
+Barrydale lies in a fertile valley between South Africa's Langeberg mountains and the Karoo.
+Stay over for a couple of days to ease into the slower pace of life here and experience some of the many things to do in Barrydale on Route 62.

 3. Get arty and crafty